 Unplanned but approved, this type of absenteeism occurs when an employee's loved one passes away.
 It gives them the time to mourn and take care of extra household tasks that arise.
 Some organisations allow for an absence of up to a week; others don't put a cap on it as long as the team is informed.

-This long and voluntary break from work is also a planned and approved type of absenteeism.
+A sabbatical is a long and voluntary break from work, and is also a planned and approved type of absenteeism.
 Those on a sabbatical from work can use their time (usually a month to six months) to upskill, travel, volunteer, or study.
 Sabbaticals are usually given to employees who have been around for a certain number of years.

 This type of absenteeism is high-risk for an organisation.
 It occurs when an employee isn't motivated to work anymore and often shirks responsibilities or doesn't give their 100%.
 They might be physically present but mentally absent or not show up to work at all.

 This type of absenteeism involves employees not showing up to work without reason or prior notice.
 While one or two days might be dealt with, longer-term absences can wreak havoc on plans and put undue pressure on the remaining team members.

 It is imperative that organisations resolve the root cause of an employee's absence without leave.
 It could range from personal problems to bullying and harassment at the workplace.
 Often, these root causes manifest symptoms that disturb the efficiency and progress of the workplace.
 Offering assistance along with tangible resources and workplace counselling can help chip away at the real reason and help the employee regain their footing.